Temple Newsam: Architecture

-Coalmining on the estate
+Coal mining on the estate

 Estate records show the existence of coal pits in and around the park in the seventeenth century and Bell Wood to the south of the house would have had bell pits for coal extraction.
 A colliery at Halton village was leased to a number of different individuals from 1660 through to at least the 1790s.
 The leases generally required the leaseholder to supply coals to Temple Newsam house.

 In 1815, William Fenton, one of the 'Coal Kings' of Yorkshire, began the sinking of a mine shaft on the estate at Thorpe Stapleton.
 The colliery was named Waterloo to commemorate the famous battle of that year.
 Waterloo Colliery was operated as a royalty concession with contracted 'rents' for coal extracted going to the Temple Newsam landowner.
-Fenton also had a village built for his workers on land between the River Aire and the Aire and Calder navigation.
+Fenton also had a village built for his workers on land between the River Aire and the Aire and Calder Navigation.
 The village was initially called Newmarket but then became Irwin Square on ordnance survey maps and Ingram Place on census lists, but it was commonly simply known as Waterloo.
 The Yorkshire, Lancashire and England cricketer Albert Ward was born here in 1865.
 The village had two rows of cottages and a school building.
 It was connected to the colliery by a wooden footbridge over the river.
 Deep coal mining on the estate ended with the closure of the Temple Pit of Waterloo Main Colliery in 1968.
 Opencast mining on the estate began in May 1942.
 Seven sites were exploited to the south of the house almost entirely destroying Capability Brown's landscape.
 One site reached within 100 m of the South Terrace.
 It continued at the Gamblethorpe site as far as Dawson's Wood, in full view of the house, until 1987.
 No trace of the opencast remains now as the parkland was re-landscaped.

 In 2019 there was a temporary exhibition about coal mining at Temple Newsam which was called 'Blot on the Landscape'.